Nisvl/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a PhD student in the Department of Business and Economics at the university of Sourthern Denmark and employed at VIVE - The Danish Center for Social Science Research.
+I have a BSc and MSc in economics from the University of Sourthern Denmark.
+I hand in my dissertation June 2021.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm an applied microeconomist with research interests at the intersection of health and labour economics.
+My dissertation is about the impact of health interventions on socioeconomic outcomes and the role of clinical guidelines in rationing care.
+I use register data and quasi experiments to find causal effects.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "/media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.